dio-silvestre/ComunicaDev-Flask-Restful/README.md

 # Welcome to Comunica Dev API

-The Comunica Dev API is a aplications based on SQL and Flask, to manage the Comunica Dev aplication.
+The Comunica Dev API is a aplications based on SQL and Flask, to manage the Comunica Dev application.

 To use follow the instructions below.

 The entire application is contained within the `app` folder.

-`riquerements.txt` is a colletction with all frameworks needed to run te aplication.
+`requirements.txt` is a colletction with all frameworks needed to run te aplication.

 The `migrations` folder heave the database configs.